-■ If the subject is not in the center of the frame...
+If the subject is not in the center of the frame...

-"Focus lock" (page 64) is the name of a technique you can use when you want to shoot an image in which the subject to be focused on is not within the focus frame in the center of the screen.
+"Focus lock" (page 39) is the name of a technique you can use when you want to shoot an image in which the subject to be focused on is not within the focus frame in the center of the screen.

-■ To track the movement of a moving subject
+To track the movement of a moving subject

-Use [◀] and [▶] to follow and focus automatically on a moving subject, without half-pressing the shutter button.
-See "♠ Tracking" (page 34) for more information.
+Half-press the shutter button to follow and focus automatically on a moving subject.
+See "Tracking" (page 40) for more information.